chikul/Entro.py/README.md

-# entro.py
+# Entro.py
-A small script to do different entropy analysis and randomness checks.
+A small script and function library for conducting different entropy analyses and randomness checks.